jserranr/Native101/README.md

 that now.

 Once you have a Virtual Device instance creted, click on the play icon to run it, you'll see a window appearing with the device depicted on it.

+[AVDManagerConsole]

 Leave it on and go back to the terminal.

 ```
   > react-native run-android